EddieHubCommunity/EddieHubCommunity.github.io/README.md

 # EddieHubCommunity.github.io

 Website built using [Kartra](http://links.eddiejaoude.io/t/pQ5W3FRLk8Cp) a low code platform.
-Please use Issues here to track ideas / improvements / suggestions / bugs etc.
+This repo is only used to for Issues to track ideas / improvements / suggestions / bugs etc.

 ## What is our community about